Saintson275/Simple_Post_Web/README.md

 - title
 - completed

-However, the data fetched from the provided API endpoint (https://jsonplaceholder.typicode.com/posts) does not have a "completed" field, while another API endpoint on JSONPlaceholder (https://jsonplaceholder.typicode.com/todos) does.
+However, the data fetched from the provided API endpoint([posts](https://jsonplaceholder.typicode.com/posts)) does not have a "completed" field, while another API endpoint([todos](https://jsonplaceholder.typicode.com/todos)) on JSONPlaceholder does.
 Since this assessment is intended to build a posts web application, I believe this should be an error in the instructions.

 This project is a simple blog application built using React, Redux Toolkit, and React Router.
 It allows users to view a list of posts, add new posts, and navigate between different sections of the application.